Historic Tunstall: The Brownhills Murder (1797)

 Civil Aviation developed rapidly after the First World War.

-In March 1924, the government set up Imperial Airways to carry passengers mail throughout the British Empire.
+In March 1924, the government set up Imperial Airways to carry passengers and mail throughout the British Empire.

 New routes were established linking England with South Africa, India, Australia, New Zealand and Hong Kong.
 Short-range planes made the journey in stages, flying to airports spaced out along the route.